syncfusion-content/flutter-docs/Flutter/cartesian-charts/marker-datalabel.md

 ## Data label

-Data label can be added to a chart series by enabling the [`isVisible`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/isVisible.html) property in the [`dataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/dataLabelSettings.html).
+Data label can be added to a chart series by enabling the [`isVisible`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/isVisible.html) option in the [`dataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/dataLabelSettings.html).
 You can use the following properties to customize the appearance.

 * [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/color.html) - used to change the background color of the data label shape.
 * [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/borderWidth.html) - used to change the stroke width of the data label shape.